-A private hire operator's licence will be granted for a period of two years.
-However the Council have the power to grant a licence for a shorter period, should this be appropriate in the circumstances.
+A private hire operator's licence will be granted for a period of five years.
+However the Council have the power to grant a licence for a lesser period, should this be considered appropriate in the circumstances of the case.